 In the absolute silence enforced by the invisible corona virus, the thub-thub of my own chest has become a metronome of interesting revelations.
 Much of the past has revealed itself in bits and pieces.
 Putting them together into a narrative has helped relive those days of growing up.
 I recall how small odors of spices were infused by a clutch of magazines for emerging middle-class readers in the early years of post-independent era.
 Rich in contents and editorial gravitas, these magazines had promoted a sub-culture of creative writing.
 Promoting a sense of social responsibility among diverse readership, those publications accorded some sense of recognition to mortals like me who wrote in the domestic patois.
+Singer Sulakshna Pandit on the cover of JS

 During 1970's, Mirror had emerged as a monthly magazine with wholesome reading for the entire family.
 For a sports buff who spent hours in the library digging facts on country's hockey laurels from the Encyclopaedia Britanicca, the magazine gave maiden opportunity for me to share the fact that Roop Singh, brother of hockey wizard Dhyan Chand, had scored more goals in 1932 Los Angeles Olympics.
 India had humbled hosts USA to a record 24-1 in hockey, that has remained unchallenged ever since.
-The fact-filled piece had proved a stepping stone for me to get published in other leading magazines of the time, monthly Imprint and the premier Illustrated Weekly of India
+The fact-filled piece had proved a stepping stone for me to get published in other leading magazines of the time, monthly Imprint and the premier Illustrated Weekly of India.

 When concerns of the youth had begun to extend beyond domesticity, magazines like Youth Times and JS (Junior Statesman) had helped shape expressions of both conservative and elitist voices of the young generation.
 Immensely engaging, these publications gave youth a thrilling ride to deflate their windbag egotism.
 Guiding young collegiates to situate themselves in the bewildering realities of changing times, Anees Jung edited young minds' warped accounts in Youth Times while irresistible Desmond Doig captured lyrical enthusiasm of his readers in JS.
 Much before the youth were sucked into the world of competitive existence, these two magazines had helped youth in carving their distinct niche in society.